Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ### Why This Design Works

 **No WAN GUA Needed**
 Unlike IPv4, where a public WAN address is translated to the LAN using NAT, IPv6 routers simply route packets using their delegated prefix.
-There’s no need for a GUA on the WAN interface in this setup.
+There is no need for a GUA on the WAN interface in this setup.

 **Link-Local Sufficient**
 Simply bringing an interface up with the `inet6` or `inet6 autoconf` flags will give the interface a link-local address.
 The router's WAN interface uses this link-local IPv6 address (`fe80::/10`) to communicate with Verizon’s ONT, which is sufficient for routing.